swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 At this point our product engineer has to make a tradeoff: do we “eagerly” perform the call to `doLinearOperation` *without* a preflight check for value equality on the expectation that `sequence` will produce many non-equal values, or do we perform the call to `doLinearOperation` *with* a preflight check for value equality on the expectation that `sequence` will produce many equal values?

 There is a third path forward… a “quick” check against `String` values that returns in constant-time and *guarantees* these instances *must* be equal by value.
-We can add a similar check to several concrete types from Standard Library and Foundation.
+We can add a similar check to additional concrete types from Standard Library.

 ## Prior Art